iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 > Sharky, dear, having sharp teeth doesn't make you a dino descendant.
 It just makes you good at biting.
 Did you know octopuses have three hearts and blue blood?
 Now that’s evolutionary marvel!

-None of these lines have anything to do with what the model previously predicted would be its fourth or sixth lines of dialogue!
-They're actually much more relevant, and make sense in the context of a conversational debate.
-The difference in the method of generation is that in this last example, we allow GPT-4 to generate the whole exchange.
+None of these lines have anything to do with what the model previously predicted would be its fourth or sixth lines of dialogue.
+These lines are actually more relevant, and make sense in the context of a conversational debate.
+The difference in the method of generation is that in this example, we allowed GPT-4 to generate the whole exchange.

 ### What's the lesson here?